 On this theory, investors rely on ratings not to tell them how risky things are, but to tell them what things they're allowed to invest in.
 Investors with a charter mandate to invest in investment-grade securities have to invest in things with investment-grade ratings.
 Investors who are subject to ratings-driven capital regulation have to invest in things with ratings that satisfy their capital regulators.
 Add in a fairly straightforward set of principal-agent problems and you get the conclusion that investors want to invest in the riskiest thing that satisfies their ratings requirements.

-Here is a new National Bureau of Economic Research Rating the Raters (free earlier version working paper) by Harold Cole of UPenn and Thomas F. Cooley of NYU Stern (and S&P!) that basically says that, but with math:
+Here is a new National Bureau of Economic Research working paper (free earlier version here) by Harold Cole of UPenn and Thomas F. Cooley of NYU Stern (and S&P!) that basically says that, but with math:

 In this paper we show how credit ratings have value in equilibrium and how reputation insures that, in equilibrium, ratings will reflect sound assessments of credit worthiness.
 There will always be an information distortion because of the fact that purchasers of ratings need not reveal them.
 We argue that regulatory reliance on ratings and the increasing importance of risk-weighted capital in prudential regulation have more likely contributed to distorted ratings than the matter of who pays for them.
 In this respect, much of the regulatory obsession with the conflict created by issuers paying for ratings is a distraction.

-I've been here, but without the math.
+I've been saying that for a while, but without the math.
 If you'd like the math, you know, be my guest.
 If you don't like this story, I don't know that the math will convince you; it's entirely theoretical.
 But I find it persuasive.
 The story implies that inflated ratings were driven by investor desire for riskier, but still highly rated, assets:

 The increasing reliance on ratings in order to risk weight assets for prudential regulation purposes increased the demand for "safe" assets - assets that met regulators standards. ...
 Our model suggests that investors in this restricted class would have been interested in holding riskier securities that passed the threshold because they would provide ex-post higher returns.
 The experience of 2007-2009 suggests that restricted investors continued to invest in the claims rated inaccurately even after it became clear to them that some ratings did not perform as expected.